eduble/gl/README.md

+May 31 2021: I wrote this repository in hope it could be useful for anyone else, but this was a very temporary project for me.
+I am no longer working on this subject and have no time to maintain it.
+So this repository is now **archived**.

 # OpenGL headless on linux (EGL): sample program

 This repository contains a sample **python** program which runs **GPU computations (OpenGL) in headless mode (no display)**.